kevindawson/App-Midgen/README.md

     --verbose or -v
         Show filename that we are checking, as we go

-    --parent or -p
-        alternative --base or -b

-        Turn on extra output to show the base|parent modules, as we find them, suggest you incorporate it with verbose for maximum affect

-         midgen -vp

     --mojo or -m
         Turn on extra output to show the /Mojo/ to Mojolicious catch, as we